Anirog/blog-dot-larrieknights-dot-com/_posts/2024-05-25-being-there-by-jerzy-kosinski.md

 categories: [books]
 ---

-I was inspired by the first paragraph of Being There by Jerzy Kosinski
+I was inspired from the first paragraph of reading the book Being There by Jerzy Kosinski.

 > Plants were like people, they needed care to live, to survive their diseases, and to die peacefully.
 >